Tulips have long held a deep fascination for mankind.

 How to plant and grow tulips

-Here is you complete guide to planting and growing tulips.
+Here is you complete guide to planting and growing tulips, starting with when to plant tulip bulbs.

 - Plant tulip bulbs in October/November